evkx/evkx.github.io/content/models/tesla/model_y/Model_Y_Long_Range/_index.md

 The second row has a standard three-seat bench with a 60:40 split where you can fold each section separately to increase the cargo space.
+In addition, the following functionalities are available.

 <figur>